-The basic process of planning a budget involves listing the business's fixed and variable costs on a monthly basis and then deciding on an allocation of funds to reflect the business's goals.
-(For more on fixed and variable costs, see Breakeven Analysis.)
+The basic process of planning a budget involves listing your business's fixed and variable costs on a monthly basis and then deciding on the allocation of funds to reflect goals.

 Most businesses have fixed costs that are independent of sales revenue, such as: